ahmetcankaratas/stock-exchange-price-prediction/README.md

-# Turkish Airlines (THY) Stock Price Prediction Project
+# Stock Price Prediction Project

-This data science project focuses on predicting Turkish Airlines (THY) stock prices using various machine learning techniques.
-The project demonstrates the complete data science pipeline from data collection to model evaluation.
+This project implements stock price prediction for BIST 50 stocks using Prophet and LSTM models, with a special focus on Turkish Airlines (THYAO).

 ## Project Structure
 - `data/`: Contains raw and processed data files